Frequently Asked Questions

 The test usually takes around 5–10 minutes, and you’ll get your results straight away.

-Each session typically lasts around 20–30 minutes.
-Most treatment plans involve a course of 3–4 sessions spaced a few weeks apart.
+Each session typically takes around 20–30 minutes.
+Most treatment plans involve a course of 4-6 sessions spaced a few weeks apart.

 Many patients experience long-lasting improvement, particularly when IPL is combined with ongoing dry eye management.